-Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Junk Modelling Slides & levers Moving picture card Wheels & axles Transporting vehicle 2D shape to 3D product Waterproof bags CAD shell structures Gift boxes Frame Structures Wildlife house Combining fabric Advent calendar To combine empty containers to make models to use within play.
+Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Junk Modelling Slides & levers Moving picture card Wheels & axles Transporting vehicle 2D shape to 3D product Waterproof bags CAD shell structures Gift boxes Frame Structures Wildlife house To combine empty containers to make models to use within play.
 To produce a themed moving picture card involving working sliders and levers.
 To design and make a vehicle consisting of wheels, axles and structure, which can be used to transport items.
 To design and create a waterproof bag which can be used to shield and protect items from water.
 To plan, digitally design and create a Christmas gift box using computer aided design.
 To plan, design and make a wildlife house which will be protected from the elements whilst safely housing an animal.
-To plan, design and make a fabric advent calendar using computer aided design.
-Joining Materials Templates & joining Glove puppets Freestanding structures Bridges Levers & linkages Pop up poster Switches & circuits Torches Cams-mechanisms An orrery Pulleys or gears WW2 Tank To investigate and evaluate different ways of joining materials when designing.
+To plan, design and make a fabric Christmas stocking using computer aided design.
+Joining Materials Templates & joining Glove puppets Freestanding structures Bridges Levers & linkages Pop up poster Switches & circuits Torches To investigate and evaluate different ways of joining materials when designing.
 Combine and use varied textiles to design and make a glove puppet to entertain others.
-Plan, design and make a bridge structure spanning between two surfaces and that can bear weight.
-To create a pop up tourist poster that involves levers and linkages to engage an audience.
+Plan, design and make a bridge structure spanning between two surfaces and that can bear weight, To create a pop up tourist poster that involves levers and linkages to engage an audience.
 To design and create a torch using simple circuitry components.
-To plan and create an orary which mimics the orbits of each planet of the solar system in relation to each other and the sun.
-To design and make a WW2 style tank toy which uses pulleys and gears to engage and entertain a consumer.
-Share and explain oreations Cookery Health meals Cookery Gingerbread Cookery Balanced meal Pneumatics Dumper trucks Cookery Pizza Electrical dircuits Alarms To share and describe my creations to others giving reasons for it's design.
+To plan and create a motion activated security light that using computer programming To design and make a moving toy which uses pulleys and gears to engage and entertain a consumer.
+Share and explain creations Cookery Health meals Cookery Cookery Balanced meal Cookery 9 To share and describe my creations to others giving reasons for it's design during smoothie making.
 Plan, prepare and produce a healthy meal plate incorporating a variety of fruits and vegetables.
 Plan, prepare and produce decorated ginger bread biscuits for consumption by others.
 Plan, prepare and produce a balanced meal plate incorporating food from the main food groups.
-To create a dumper truck toy which lifts and drops load using simple pneumatics.
-To plan, design and create an alarm which monitors a particular condition and responds visually & audibly when this is met, broken and altered.
-To design and make a pizza for consumption by others, in the style of a Colorado pizza.
-To plan, design and create an alarm which monitors a particular condition and responds visually & audibly when this is met, broken and altered.
-Plan, prepare and produce a British themed three course meal, to be consumed by others and using locally / nationally sourced produce.
+To design and make a toasty for consumption by others using cooking skills To design and make a pizza for consumption by others, using cooking skills.
+Plan, prepare and produce a savory biscuits , to be consumed by others and using locally / nationally sourced produce.